ErykMikolajewicz/machine_learning_azur/README.md

 This repository contain some machine learning scripts, with using different azureml facilities.

-1. kidney_stone - first tries, training model localy and upload results to cloud.
+1. kidney_stone - training knn, and logistic regresion model in cloud, with use azure ml pipelines.